philschmid/easyllm/docs/clients/huggingface.md

 # Hugging Face

-Easyllm provides a client for interfacing with HuggingFace models.
+EasyLLM provides a client for interfacing with HuggingFace models.
 The client is compatible with the [HuggingFace Inference API](https://huggingface.co/docs/api-inference/index), [Hugging Face Inference Endpoints](https://huggingface.co/docs/inference-endpoints/index) or any Web Service running [Text Generation Inference](https://github.com/huggingface/text-generation-inference) or compatible API endpoints.

 - `huggingface.ChatCompletion` - a client for interfacing with HuggingFace models that are compatible with the OpenAI ChatCompletion API.
 - `huggingface.Completion` - a client for interfacing with HuggingFace models that are compatible with the OpenAI Completion API.